postsharp/Metalama.Documentation/conceptual/SDK/services.md

 ### Step 1.
 Create the solution scaffolding

-This step is described in <ref:sdk-scaffolding>.
+This step is described in <xref:sdk-scaffolding>.

 ### Step 2.
 Define the interface